emahuni/strapi-plugin-vitest/README.md

 Don't forget to enable the plugin in your test plugins' configuration.

 This plugin also cleans the DB based on configuration during tests startup/destroy.
-  - At Startup is meant to allow you to review your tests data after each run.
+  - At Register is meant to allow you to review your tests data after each run.
   - At Destroy is meant to be used to just clean up the database after each run.

 ```js